blayziken/blayziken/README.md

 - 👯 I’m looking to collaborate
-- 💬 Ask me about flutter
+- 💬 Ask me about Flutter

+Reach me via kingtoluwalope@gmail.com / www.instagram.com/blaze.jt/
 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning Data Structures and Algorithms
-- 👯 I’m looking to collaborate on Flutter or NodeJS projects
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about anything, I'm happy to help
 - 📫 How to reach me: kingtoluwalope@gmail.com
-- 📄 Check my resume here --> My resume
-- ✴️ Languages : Flutter(Dart), Javascript, C++, Python

 - ⚡ Quote: Keep pushing 🍷